Underrout/lunar-monitor/README.md

 # Lunar Monitor

-**NOTE:** Currently does **not** work with Lunar Magic 3.31 (or any version other than 3.30, probably).
-Please either use 3.30 or don't use this tool at all for the time being.
+**NOTE:** Currently this tool only works with Lunar Magic 3.30 and 3.31 (there are two separate versions available).

 **DISCLAIMER:** I cannot guarantee that using this program will not corrupt your ROM data or export corrupted data.
 I have tested all functionality and not had any issues but considering I am hijacking a program whose internals I do not fully understand (Lunar Magic) there is always potential for something to go wrong so keep that in mind if you want to use this tool.